-The MC9S08JM16 series of microcontrollers have an inter-integrated circuit (IIC) module for communication with other integrated circuits.
+The MC9S08JM60 series of microcontrollers has an inter-integrated circuit (IIC) module for communication with other integrated circuits.
 The two pins associated with this module, SCL and SDA, are shared with PTC0 and PTC1, respectively.

-MC9S08JM16 devices operate at a higher voltage range (2.7 V to 5.5 V) and do not include stop1 mode.
+MC9S08JM60 series devices operate at a higher voltage range (2.7 V to 5.5 V) and do not include stop1 mode.
 Therefore, please disregard references to stop1.